jjdelorme/CloudRun-gRPC/README.md

 The client requires 2 parameters:
 * Service URL (from above)
-* The reply name you want the server to return with (simple concatination).
+* The reply name you want the server to return with
 ```bash
 # Change into the client directory
 cd ./client